There are 1000s of questions that beekeepers can have about beekeeping. Read on to find our most frequently asked questions, and our answers!

 If you would like to re-liquify your honey, all you need to do is pour it out of the plastic container into a large glass jar, big enough to hold all of the honey in your bottle.
 Heat the honey up, either in the microwave or in a hot water bath, stirring often, until the honey is clear and all granulation is gone.

 It is also important to not overheat your honey.
-Honey can get a burnt taste from overheating, and once you reach a higher temperature you start to destroy the good enzymes in the honey.
+Honey can get a burnt taste from overheating, it can become darker in color, and once you reach a higher temperature you start to destroy the good enzymes in the honey.

 Honey will granulate over time again, even after you re-liquify it.
 If it does, just follow through the steps again and your honey will be liquid once more.